-The exact step-by-step how to video for Amazon Photos.
+The exact step-by-step how to video for Amazon Product Photography.
 Many customers only look at images and don’t even read the listing.
 Are your pictures scaring off would-be buyers?

 - What type of image can increase traffic to your listing with minimal effort